goooral/data_visualization_with_python/The PowerPoint Problem Common Issues.md

 - Pie charts allow totals exceeding 100% but display errors below 100%.
 - Horizontal bar charts reverse data order by default and reset settings when reopened.
 - Data labels wrap automatically, distorting numerical data, and cannot be globally disabled.

-## A selection of PowerPoint specials
-Here are some recurring PowerPoint frustrations that appear in real-world presentations:

-to na potem